Friday, July 30, 2021

 For nearly 50 years I have read and been influenced by Sojourners magazine, including the years before it took that new name in 1975.
 I learned from Jim Wallis, of course, but also from the wide range of perceptive authors who wrote for the publication.

-In January 1977, during our second “furlough” from our work in Japan, I was able to make a two-day visit at the Sojourners’ house in Washington, D.C., spending the night with them.
+In January 1977, during our second “furlough” from our work in Japan, I was able to make a two-day visit to the Sojourners’ house in Washington, D.C., spending the night with them.
 I was disappointed that Jim was not at home at that time.

 Later, I did get to meet Jim on a couple of occasions.
 In April 2005, I heard him give a powerful public talk/sermon.
-In my diary, I wrote, “It was a wonderful talk. . . .
+In my diary, I wrote, “It was a wonderful talk...
 He stressed that religion should be a bridge, not a wedge.
 And he said that hope is a choice.”

 My appreciation of Jim Wallis still runs deep.
 When I published my life story last year, I included him as one of the “top ten” stimulating, challenging speakers/writers that I have heard/read.
-Also, Jim’s God’s Politics (2005) is one of my ten favorite 21st century non-fiction books.
+Also, Jim’s God’s Politics (2005) is one of my ten favorite 21st-century non-fiction books.

 I close this article with these words by Jim Wallis published in the first issue of The Post-American, words badly needed now as they were 50 years ago.